How To Read People Around You When You’re Bored

-What we do is create a storybook about them, what it’s like to know them, this strictly on how they present themselves.
+What we do is create a storybook about them, what it’s like to know them, strictly on how they present themselves.

-This is based on their facial expressions, how they sit or talk, what they’re doing, as our inner detective analyzes all of their actions.
+This based on their facial expressions, how they sit or talk, what they’re doing, as our inner detective analyzes all of their actions.

 Who Are You

 What we have is this innate ability to draw conclusions about others from their posture, their subtle actions, all usually on instinct.
-We begin to create clues on who they are, even without ever knowing them or ever wanting to.

 Experts claim some has this down to a science, so why not take advantage of better people watching.

-This by refining your skills in areas where you can place more attention on, this by knowing what to look out for once someone dares to inhabit your personal space.
+This by refining your skills in areas where you can place more attention on, by knowing what to look out for once someone dares to inhabit your personal space.

 What They Look Like